infinity0/msg-notes/causal-01-ordering.rst

 confused to mean "remote completion of a send", e.g. in "delivery receipt".)

-For each message m, if any of its parents p |in| pre(m) have not yet been delivered, we must place m in a queue, and wait for all of pre(m) to be delivered first.
+For each message m, if any of its parents p |in| pre(m) have not yet been delivered, we must place m in a buffer, and wait for all of pre(m) to be delivered first.
 This enforces a `topological order`_ and acyclicity, and ensures that if m was sent after p, then everyone else will see m after p.
 It also allows us to verify that the parent references are actually of real messages.
 (The sender should have already been authenticated by some other cryptographic means, before we even reach this stage.)
 Since |le| is transitive, in practise we deliver all of anc(m) before we deliver m.

+The buffer should be an LRU cache with a maximum size, to prevent malicious members from generating messages with non-existent parents that stay in the buffer indefinitely.
+This is safe; even if valid messages are dropped, the consistency system (next chapter) will be able to detect this and recover.

 Withholding some messages even though they are available to deliver without their ancestors, may seem like bad user experience.
 However, delivering them